 Fortunately for test takers at all score levels, the PSAT score report provides a wealth of information to aid you in your SAT and college preparation.

 At the most basic level, you can add a zero to PSAT section scores to gain a rough estimate of how you might perform on the SAT.
-Remember, the SAT also contains an essay, and for many test takers, scores can fluctuate, regardless of preparation, so use this as a guideline, not gospel.
+Remember, for many test takers, scores can fluctuate, regardless of preparation, so use this as a guideline, not gospel.

 Understanding your percentile